-The United Way Priorities are Education, Income and Health.
+The United Way Priorities are Education, Financial Stability and Health.

 All service we do, provide, and work with falls into one of these three categories.
 Each goal of the three priority areas has been determined by a committee of local Salina community volunteers.
 Everything we do is in stride with achieving these goals.

 Education: Helping Children and Youth Achieve Their Full Potential